Religious Narcia rears its ugly sweater at Christmas

 It’s the time of year when religious abuse runs on a high.
 There are all brands of crazy that go on when the days are darker and people are desperate to make it to the end of the year with some sort of satisfaction.
 Since there will be people knocking on doors this week to warn their neighbors of impending doom for celebrating a pagan holiday, I think it’s a good time to say something.
 Most of those who present arguments against celebrating Christmas are narcissistic because nice people don’t tell others what to celebrate or who to worship.

-For so much of my childhood, I was warned about Christmas–the materialism, the paganism and the spiritualism.
+For so much of my childhood, I was warned about Christmas–the materialism, the paganism, and the spiritualism.
 What?
 Spiritualism?
 Yeah, the pagan concepts can also be Wiccan and thus the spiritualism connection.
 I knew a man who went to our church when I was a kid who talked to grownups for hours about the evils of Christmas.
 It seems there was nothing worse to do in December than to bring a tree into the house and put some lights on it because you’d be inviting the devil in.
-According to him, it would be bad to have an evergreen for a house plant.
+According to him, it would be bad to have an evergreen for a houseplant.

 Other people say Jesus’s birth isn’t important because only his death really matters.
 This logic is puzzling because Jesus would never have died if he hadn’t been born.
 Everything thing we value has to start somewhere.
 Most of us who celebrate Christmas, give little thought to where our traditions come from with the exception of the conspiracy theorists.
-As a matter of fact if we say we love Jesus, don’t we want to embrace as much of his story as we can?
+As a matter of fact, if we say we love Jesus, don’t we want to embrace as much of his story as we can?

 Other people say it’s okay to celebrate the birth of Jesus, but just not in December because he was born in the spring.
 They believe celebrating Christ’s birth near the winter solstice, might mislead the pagans into thinking we are friendly with them.
 It’s obvious the self-righteous among us are scared spit-less of bumping into a pagan or actually anyone who doesn’t go to their church and follow the exact same traditions they do.

-The sad thing about those who tell us to celebrate his birth any other time of the year is that you never hear them talking about Jesus birth period.
+The sad thing about those who tell us to celebrate his birth at any other time of the year is that you never hear of them talking about Jesus’s birth period.
 They can’t celebrate in the spring when they say he was actually born because that’s too close their resurrection services where they like to point out that Easter is banned as pagan, but the resurrection is still biblical.

 Among those who celebrate Christmas in December, are Christians who think a tree is okay because Martin Luther brought a tree into the house and put candles on it in the sixteenth century.
 Since the father of the reformation celebrated Christmas with a lit tree, then surely it sets a precedent for Protestants everywhere, right?

-People who worry about Christmas traditions seems to see the stocking half empty–no room for a tree because it’s pagan, no room for presents because that’s materialism, no room for the baby Jesus story because it’s too pretty and isn’t as meaty as his bloody death.
+People who worry about Christmas traditions seem to see the stocking half empty–no room for a tree because it’s pagan, no room for presents because that’s materialism, no room for the baby Jesus story because it’s too pretty and isn’t as meaty as his bloody death.

 Maybe the evergreen could be a symbol of unity between beliefs because its fragrance reminds us of the beauty of the earth and for the believers among us, it could be a reminder that our lives, lived out in love, are a pleasing aroma to our Creator.
 May we all wake up and follow the Light.